+Access to and Use of Data:

+Yes No

-Access to and Us Yes No se of Data: /ill student generate data for the host agency/organization or use data supplied y the host agency/organization?
+Will student generate data for the host agency/organization or use data supplied by the host agency/organization?

 IF YES: Does the practicum supervisor have authority to grant student use of data?
 May the student take the data offsite from the agency/organization?
 Will the student be allowed to report the data or the results of their analysis as part of their final practicum product (poster or oral presentation)?